KingOfRlyeh/KingOfRlyeh.github.io/fun_stuff_about.md

     <div class="section-divider"></div>
     <ul>
       <li><strong>Music:</strong> Bluegrass Black Metal.
 Sounds strange, I know, but give it a try!
 My suggestion is the band "Panopticon".</li>
       <li><strong>Show:</strong> While not technically a show...
-I've been watching a lot of video essays on how technology (i-Pads) is affecting early childhood development.</li>
+I've been watching a lot of video essays on how technology (iPads) is affecting early childhood development.</li>
       <li><strong>Game:</strong> The classic!
 Team Fortress 2... it never gets old.</li>
     </ul>
   </div>